mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 **Do this to upgrade**

-    # directory of your mediagoblin install
+    # directory of your MediaGoblin install
     cd /srv/mediagoblin.example.org

     # copy source for this release